Aeneas Silvius Piccolomini (Pope Pius II) and Pienza

 In the Middle Ages and Renaissance there were some bad Popes, some worse Popes, and some truly despicable ones.
 Were there any good ones?
 There were some who were undoubtedly spiritually good men, but woefully incompetent rulers, like Celestine V whom we met in my post about visiting his hermitage in Abruzzo.

 Quite a few were effective administrators and statesmen, but worldly, proud and vengeful, and curiously uninterested in spiritual matters.
 The best example of that sort is probably the irascible Julius II, who personally led the Papal forces into battle a couple of times.
-Others were interested in doctrine, but only to the extent of fiercely resisting intellectual freedom and scientific modernisation.
+Others were interested in doctrine, but only to the extent of fiercely resisting intellectual freedom and the advance of science.

 But the Pope of whom I wish to write today is, to me, an even more fascinating character.
 A scholar, a writer, a diplomat and at one point a secret agent, the young Aeneas Silvius Piccolomini was not perhaps an obvious future Pope (John Julius Norwich describes his poetry as “mildly pornographic”).
 He did not even take holy orders until he was in his 40s.
 Nonetheless he became Pope in 1458 and took the name Pius II.